antonywanjala/compare-text/README.md

 A key part of the process of feature extraction is finding the similarities between a representation of a file or piece of data and a known feature set.
 This script can aid in the process of performing these comparisons and arriving at what these common features are in, at the very least, a rudimentary yet effective capacity.

+#4:

+In the event that a subroutine has been identified as the culprit in a recent security breach, identifying which other parts of a codebase either 1) reference said subroutine or 2) implement parts of said subroutine's functionality can be isolated, at least in part, through this script's invocation.

+#5:

+Finding redundancies in a codebase is an important part of making subroutines more efficient.
+The process of reducing the amount of time involved in finding any redundancies present in a codebase can be supplemented by this script.

+#6:

+The comparison of new content against a database of existing content and, in addition, the identification of copied, pirated or plagiarised material, thereby protecting intellectual property, are crucial facets of any organization's pipeline - especially those dealing with user generated content.
+Comparing items in these aforementioned databases is something that can be addressed by my script.

+#7:

+This script can identify recurring themes or sequences in user generated content, search queries or button input maps which all play a hand in the process of curating content recommendations for viewers.

+#8:

+Identifying duplicates or near-duplicates within large content libraries is also something that this scrip can address.

+#9:

+Contracts from different vendors sometimes share common clauses, obligations or verbiage.
+A script such as this one can aid in expediting the process of contract review and ensures key terms are consistently met.

+#10:

+Analysis of customer feedback from different channels (emails, surveys, reviews, etc.) for common issues or praise, processes addressed by this script, can help improve product quality and customer satisfaction.